ismk/ismk.github.io/resume.md

 ***
 ###OBJECTIVE_

 To obtain full time employment as a Junior Developer in a position that will allow me to utilize my knowledge in software development, to constantly upgrade my knowledge and skills and make a difference in a team with my work.

 ***
 ###SKILLS_

     Languages:
-    Ruby, JavaScript, Python, Java, Processing, HTML, CSS
+    Ruby{Proficient}, JavaScript{Proficient}, Python{Proficient}, Java{Prior Experience}, Processing{Prior Experience}, HTML, CSS

     Frameworks:
     Ruby on Rails, AJAX, jQuery, AngularJS, NodeJS